DIVD-NL/SecurityMeldpunt/cases/202001-Citrix-ADC.md

 Attackers are bulk scanning the internet for vulnerable systems and exploiting them.

 Use the following risk analysis to determine your cause of action before patching:
-* If the mitigation was implemeneted before 9-1-2020 and version 12.1 build 50.28 was used not used the changes that the system is compromised are slim, you can install the pataches on your system
+* If the mitigation was implemeneted before 9-1-2020 and version 12.1 build 50.28 was used not used the changes that the system is compromised are slim, you can install the patches on your system
 * If the mitigation was implemented on or after 9-1-2020 or version 12.1 build 50.28 was used, it is recommended to take additional measures.
 * Make sure you patch or image comes from a realiable source , preferably the Citrix website.

 Additional measures are:
 * Disconnect the system
 * Make sure an expert forensically investigates the sytem (see [our blog](/2020/01/15/How-to-check-your-Citrix-gateway/)), make sure that the expert is sufficiently qualified.
+* Test your system on possible [IOC's (Indicators Of Compromise](https://github.com/citrix/ioc-scanner-CVE-2019-19781/)
 * Perform further forensics if the system turns out to be compromised.
 * If the system is compromised, then the keys TLS certificates on the system must be considered to be compromised as well.
 Ask your CA to revoke these certificates and request new certificates based on new keys.
 If the system contained "wildcard" certificates, then make sure these are replaced on any other systems that use them as well.
 * Build a new clean system and re-apply the mitigation.